ciank94/copData/README.md

 *`copchlhandler` was developed by Cian Kelly (ciank94) in 2025 to handle a few personal projects.
 There are probably bugs, and this package is not intended for production use.
 It is still in development.*

 ## catalogue
-To find relevant chlorophyll observation data, search https://documentation.marine.copernicus.eu/PUM/CMEMS-OC-PUM.pdf with string:
+To find relevant chlorophyll observation data, search [Product User Manual](https://documentation.marine.copernicus.eu/PUM/CMEMS-OC-PUM.pdf) with string:
 `**cmems_obs-oc_glo_bgc-plankton**`.
-At time of writing, 17 relevant datasets were found.\n check the following before requesting data:
+At time of writing, 17 relevant datasets were found.
+Check `usage/catalog.txt` for a list of datasets handled.
+\n
+Check the following before requesting data:
 -  check if prefix matches: cmems_obs-oc_glo_bgc-plankton
 -  check if frequency of data is daily (P1D) or monthly (P1M)
 -  check if satellite product is level 3 (l3) or level 4 (l4)
 -  check if dataset is near-real-time (nrt) or multi-year (my) (if nrt year should be >= 2023-04-05 as of writing)
+- check if dateset is multi-climatology: coordinates could be between [2008-01-01 00:00:00, 2008-12-31 00:00:00] for some datasets
-- check if resolution is 4km (4km) or 300m (300m)
+- check if resolution is 4km or 300m
+- check Part II: Description of the Product Specification in [Product User Manual](https://documentation.marine.copernicus.eu/PUM/CMEMS-OC-PUM.pdf) for more information

 ## installation:
 -  clone the repository: